 - It must be dormant and has submitted either its Form C-S or Form C, accounts and tax computations up to the date of cessation of business;

 - It must not own any investments (e.g. shares, real properties, fixed deposits).
 If the company owns investments, it must not derive any income from these investments;

 - It must have been de-registered for Goods and Services Tax (GST) purposes prior to this application if it had previously been a GST-registered company; and

 - It must not have the intention to recommence business within the next 2 years.

 With $250 only, we can assist you in applying for a Waiver of Income Tax Return.

 Once a dormant company re-commences business, or starts to receive any income, the company has to notify IRAS within one month from the date the income is earned or received by completing and submitting the form “Request for Income Tax Return (Form C-S/ C) and Notification of New Financial Year End”.

-For dormant company which is exempted to prepare financial statement, you may still choose to voluntarily prepare the financial statement and we can assist to prepare it at the fee from $500 (W/GST $535).
+For a dormant company which is exempted to prepare financial statements, you may still choose to voluntarily prepare the financial statements and we can assist to prepare it at a fee from $500.

-The dormant companies are still required to file their annual returns under the Companies Act within one month of holding the AGM or the passing of written resolutions in place of the AGM.
-Kindly remind that annual return filing is part of our Secretarial Packages and we are charging only at $700 (W/GST $749) per year.
-Please see Corporate Secretarial Services for detail package information.
+Dormant companies are still required to file their annual returns under the Companies Act, within one month of holding the AGM or within the timeline as stipulated.
+Kindly be reminded that annual return filing is part of our Secretarial Package services.
+Please see Corporate Secretarial Services for detailed package information.